ghost-fvtt/fxmaster/README.md

 }
 ```

-## Adding your specials effects to FXMaster
+## Adding your special effects to FXMaster

-First you need to configure each one of your special effects
+In a first file, you will configure each one of your special effects
 ```javascript
 export const Effects = {
   label: "MYMODULE",